algolia/docsearch/packages/website/versioned_docs/version-legacy/faq.md

 ## Why aren't my pages indexed?

 We are scraping your website according to your configuration.
 It might happen that some pages are missing from the search.
-Some possible reasons for that are:
+Some possible reasons are:

-- Makes sure you are not filtering on the search by wrongly using `facetFilters`.
+- Make sure you are not filtering on the search by wrongly using `facetFilters`.
 [See here for more details][10].
 - Make sure that an other indexed page references the page missing with an hyperlink tag `<a/>`.
 - Make sure you are [providing a compliant sitemap from the configuration][11] and that it references the page.